arkivverket/archive-uploader/README.md

 ```

 > The meta values must be signed by the Archive Digitisation application as they will be used to validate the upload using a TUS hook.

----

-# Ideas for future versions

-* Generate a file hash to ensure that the file as been transferred correctly?
-(Must be possible to turn on/off)